---

 Each service account and database pair has its own compute, minimizing noisy neighbors and making performance a per-customer concern.

-1. Increase the instance size for the service account’s default Duckling to handle heavier transformation jobs (vertical scaling).
+1. **Increase the Duckling size** for the service account’s default compute Duckling to handle heavier transformation jobs (vertical scaling).

 2. **Use read scaling** for high-concurrency read workloads: